Subscribe to the City of Stories newsletter

 By subscribing you will be added to our Newsletter mailing list.

 With four independent theatres, three museums and one world-class museum of world-art at the Sainsbury Centre for Visual Arts, Norwich is a modern cultural hub.

-Festivals take place almost every month including celebrations for international arts, beer, literature, crime writing and historic buildings.
-In addition, the city centre is scattered with small art galleries whilst Norwich Castle Museum & Art Gallery has five galleries displaying works from The Norwich School, and regular changing exhibitions.
+For a compact city centre, Norwich offers a lot of culture.
+Museums and galleries include: Norwich Castle Museum & Art Gallery, The Museum of Norwich, Strangers’ Hall and The South Asia Collection at County & Eastern.
+The Castle is by far the largest with many wonderful collections however it also has five galleries displaying works from The Norwich School, and regular changing exhibitions.
 Over the years Norwich has attracted huge international names in the art world including Jeff Koons, Manet and Rembrandt.

 Two miles from the city centre at the University of East Anglia find the world-renowned Sainsbury Centre for Visual Arts which has an incredible collection of world art spanning 5,000 years as well as a series of changing exhibitions.
 There’s also a Sculpture Park.
 See works by Thomas Moore, Picasso, Degas, Antony Gormley, Francis Bacon, Giacometti and Degas.
 Entry to the permanent collection is free.
 No visit to Norwich is complete without a visit here.

 Literature is close to our hearts too; we are England’s first UNESCO City of Literature.
 With a rich history of writers: Julian of Norwich, Thomas Browne and Anna Sewell to mention just a few.
 We also have the National Centre for Writing (the only one in the country) which opens its doors for events, online courses, festivals and workshops.
 Budding writer or one with more experience, this one’s for you.